Aratoi Museum

 Origin Timber Award for Aesthetic Excellence, 2002

-NZIA Colour Award for Commercial/Community, 2001
+NZIA Wellington/Wairarapa Architecture Awards, Winner - Colour Award (Commercial/Community), 2001

 Clad in weathered timber to reflect its role as a container for our taonga, Aratoi has a distinctive street frontage that also acts as a visual link to the town’s rural surroundings.